-Students create two of their own text and reflect on two texts, presenting the text in one oral and written form.
+Students create two of their own text and reflect on two texts, presenting their work in one oral and written forms.

 Responding to texts Creating texts

 This subject can be used as one of the compulsory English requirements of the SACE.